Wamacava/YoctoRpi0/README.txt

 2) in your main project folder run
    $ ./build-image.sh

+3) If you want your raspberry Pi to automatically connect WiFi press Y when script asks if you want to update network credentials.
+Then enter your network SSID, hit enter and enter your password

-3) The last operation will take few hours on the firt time.
+4) The last operation will take few hours on the firt time.
 Next builds will be faster bacuase only changes will be compiled

 To create SD card:
 1) cd to your main project directory